Pagure/pagure/doc/install.rst

     rpmbuild -ta dist/pagure*.tar.gz

-This will build pagure from the version present in your clone.
+This will build Pagure from the version present in your clone.

 Once, the RPM is installed the services ``pagure_milter`` and ``pagure_ev``